 Our designer shower heads are constructed of solid brass and stainless steel – not made of plastic.
 High Sierra Showerheads® designed its line of luxurious products to align with its commitment to be mindful of its environmental impact.
 Our all-metal shower heads, accessories, brushings, and adapters are not only eco-friendly but also save money, and water, while enhancing your home’s bathroom decor.

-First, metal shower heads like High Sierra’s are highly durable.
+Metal shower heads like High Sierra’s are highly durable.
 Because you typically won’t replace them as often, they use fewer resources.

 For example, steel is the most recycled material on the planet, with an overall recycling rate of 86% in 2014.
-Recycling metals like steel and brass (a copper and zinc alloy) saves energy, when compared to mining and refining virgin metals.
+Recycling metals like steel and brass (a copper and zinc alloy) saves energy, when compared to mining and refining pure metals.
 And the recycled metals perform equally as well as new materials.

 A 2017 United Nations conference factsheet estimated that plastic waste kills up to 1 million seabirds and 100,000 sea mammals each year, along with deaths to marine turtles and countless fish.
 And we humans are not immune from this impact: we’re increasingly ingesting plastic-related chemicals from the seafood we eat.

-Bottom line: when choosing a shower head, consider the materials used to make it.
+Bottom line: When choosing a shower head, consider the materials used to make it.